Tenderly/vnet-github-action/README.md

 This sample configuration will:
 - `test` contracts by deploying them and sending test transactions to an ephemeral Virtual TestNet
 - `deploy` contracts to the staging Virtual TestNet

+1. Set up your github action using the following starter yaml:

 ```yaml
 name: Hardhat Pipeline